deepintomlf/mlfbook/README.md

 # mlfbook

-It contains all the python code for the book "An Introduction to Machine Learning in Quantitative Finance".
+It contains all the python codes for the book "An Introduction to Machine Learning in Quantitative Finance".